mlorentedev/mlorentedev.github.io/_posts/2024-09-15-scaling-from-zero-to-one-million-users.md

     <img src="/assets/img/2024-09-15/single-server.png" alt="single server architecture" width="380" height="232">
 </div>

- 1. The user access the site through domain names, e.g., `api.buiter.com` or `www.buiter.com`.
-Usuallu, the Domain Name System (DNS) is a paid service provided by a third party.
+ 1. The user access the site through domain names, e.g., `api.fullengineer.net` or `www.fullengineer.net`.
+Usually, the Domain Name System (DNS) is a paid service provided by a third party.

  2. IP address of the server is resolved by the DNS server and returned to the client.